Ch1 L4: Fear (Part 2 – anger)

 If we know that a scary animal or person who is gonna attack us, in the modern situations mostly verbally, is scared too, first of all, they’ll look less scary, secondly, we can solve the problem and turn the situation if we know the source of their fear.

 We can still see the rush of blood in the legs when someone is shaking theirs in a meeting or public place.
 They most likely feel stressed or uncomfortable.
+We may also shake our legs when we’re thrilled.
+An evolutionary example would be running towards an apple tree.

 we’re gonna discuss its social roots in the lesson about society and its impacts on individuals.